 Free Radio Yogi Zoom Yoga Class

 Stephanie Gaines-Bryant will be leading her chair yoga classes online via Zoom.com.
-The classes will be held twice a week, on Tuesdays and Thursdays from 10:00 AM-10:30 AM.
+The classes will be held on Tuesdays and Thursdays from 10:00 AM-10:30 AM and Saturdays at 8:30 AM.
 It is a 30-minute class for senior citizens, anyone who has physical challenges, and for anyone who wants to keep moving.
 It is critical for our seniors to remain active during this time.
 Just 30 minutes twice a week will do wonders for your mental and physical well-being.

 Tuesday Zoom Link

 For outreach programs, particularly feeding ministries, keep in mind that no more than 10 people should be gathered at one time.
 Volunteers packing meals should be kept to a minimum and perhaps a schedule worked out for pick-up and drop-off of food.
 Meals should not be served at our churches, but should all be “to-go.”
 Use your creativity and best judgment as you continue your outreach ministries with gatherings of fewer than 10 people and ask your vulnerable volunteers to stay home at this time.
 If you have questions, contact our canon for mission, the Rev. Chris McCloud at [email protected]

 Join Kate Riley and your peers for games, check-ins, and prayers on Tuesdays and Thursdays from Noon-1:00 PM.
 Join the Online Youth Leadership Program on Tuesdays, 3:00 PM for Bible study, current events, leadership, games.
 Contact Kate Riley,

 [email protected] to join these virtual gatherings.